CQ Asia-SSD: FREQUENTLY ASKED QUESTIONS (FAQ)

 • 2-3 hours for personal reflection and experiential exercises

 The week runs from Monday to Saturday (with Sundays off).
 Mondays are usually devoted to coursework preparation (reading texts, watching videos, listening to audio, etc.).
 Tuesdays through Fridays are usually focused on online engagement (responding to discussion question prompts, threaded discussion/interaction with classmates and the instructor, blog or journal posts, etc.).
-Saturdays are usually allotted for working on assignments and other review or catch-up work.
+Saturdays are usually allotted for Zoom meetings and working on assignments and other review or catch-up work.
 Note, however, that this average time allocation will change once the “official” Practicum period kicks in half-way through the program as this will involve the participant directing at least two people and seeing a supervisor in addition to seeing his/her own spiritual director on a monthly basis.
-Also, during the Group Spiritual Direction module (which will be a six-week class), more praxis time is required.
+Also, during the Group Spiritual Guidance module, more praxis time is required.

 What are the minimum requirements for computer hardware and software needed to participate in SSD?